mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### [Imageicon, optional resources](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Specialized Working Groups

 To help organize and manage the optional resources outlined in [22.10.1](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number96-p270#title_number96), the stake presidency may appoint specialized working groups, such as JustServe working groups.
-These groups could consist of selected members of the stake council or the stake adult leadership committee (see [29.3.9](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number58-p153#title_number58)).
-They could also include specialists such as the following:
+These groups could consist of selected members of the stake council or the stake adult leadership committee (see [29.3.8](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number58-p153#title_number58)).
+They could also include specialists such as:

-* Welfare and self-reliance specialists (see [22.9.4](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number94-p261#title_number94))
+* Welfare and self-reliance specialists (see [22.9.4](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number94-p261#title_number94)).

-* Stake communication directors or JustServe specialists (see the JustServe Community Service Guidebook)
+* Stake communication directors or JustServe specialists (see the JustServe Community Service Guidebook).

-* Others as needed
+* Others as needed.

 22.11